Skip to main content

 The Human Fertilisation and Embryology Authority (HFEA) is required by the Human Fertilisation and Embryology Act 1990 (The 1990 Act) to ensure every licensed fertility clinic in the United Kingdom (UK) submits treatment information, in order to retain oversight of the fertility sector.
 The HFEA holds information on fertility treatments, patients, partners, donors and children born as a result of these treatments in the UK on a secure databased known as ‘The Register’, which is believed to be the longest running database of its kind in the world.

 We have collected data on all IVF and donor insemination treatments performed in the UK since 1 August 1991.
 In recent years this has represented over 70,000 fertility treatments annually.
-Summary register information can be accessed through our publications.
+Summary register information can be accessed through our publications and dashboard.
 We also publish anonymised cycle level data for research purposes and further data can be made available to researchers through application to our Register Research Panel.

 What data do we collect on our Register?